-Our library is the place to find stimulus materials, recommended resources, original stories, lesson plans, inspiring articles and a host of other items to help you bring about great philosophical inquiries.
+This section is a library of starting materials, recommended resources, original stories, lesson plans, and a host of other items to help you bring about great philosophical inquiries.

 Ideas for a community of enquiry on the concepts of healthy and unhealthy food, and also on the influence of advertising.
 (PDF attached)